-Join Sean Adams for an in-depth discussion in this video Multiple grids, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Multiple grids, part of Layout and Composition: Grids.

 - I wish there were only one way…to make a successful grid structure.…It would be much easier to explain…if I could say "Do this.
 And this.…And it will work."…But the types of information we encounter…are so varied that this is impossible.…You need multiple grid concepts…to work with many types of content.…Sometimes, this variation in content…exists in one publication.…Think of a magazine, for example.…Magazines have monthly articles…that are the same in each issue,…and features in the center of the magazine…that can be different each time.…